 For more information, visit the MEPI website.

 Both MEPI and LAU are funding the Tomorrow’s Leaders program.

-The America-Mideast Educational and Training Services, Inc. (AMIDEAST) is the link between MEPI and the Tomorrow’s Leaders Undergraduate Program’s academic partners and students.
-Its responsibilities include promoting and advertising the program, conducting the application and pre-selection process,administering English proficiency tests for students, and conducting pre-departure activities, including orientation workshops and visa arrangements.
+FHI 360 is the link between MEPI and Tomorrow’s Leaders Undergraduate and Graduate Program.
+Its responsibilities include promoting and advertising the program, conducting the application, and pre-selection process, administering English proficiency tests for students, and conducting pre-departure activities.

 US Semester Facilitator